CodingDepot/BootBot/README.md

 ## FAQ

+### Does this bot work for game modes other than ARAM?

+No, the bot only likes ARAM and it refuses to join my Clash team.

 ### How do you handle Cassiopeia?

 I do not.
 Please do not ask the bot for a suggestion when playing Cassiopeia, since it there is a slim chance it leads to the technological singularity.